Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 Staff should not handle or prepare food if they are suffering from, or carrying, a disease likely to be transmitted through food, have infected wounds, skin infections, sores or have been ill with diarrhoea or vomiting within the past 48 hours.

-Food units must be in good repair and condition to minimise the risk of contamination, particularly from access by animals and pests.
+Food units must be in good repair and condition to minimise the risk of contamination, particularly from access by customers, animals and pests.

-Surfaces on which you prepare or place food must be in a good condition and easy to clean and to disinfect.
+Surfaces on which you prepare or place/display food must be in a good condition and easy to clean and to disinfect.
 In practice this means they must be made of materials that are smooth, washable, corrosion-resistant and non-toxic.

 It is accepted it is not always possible to provide toilet or changing facilities but suitable arrangements should be available nearby.